jtbuter/1318-bot/README.md

 # Kitchen-bot
-Plans the cleaning schedule for RXL 1318
+Plans the cleaning activities for RXL 1318